Eliza Pratt Greatorex: Family and education

 Eliza Pratt was born in Manorhamilton, Ireland, the daughter of James Calcott Pratt, a Methodist minister.
 The family moved to New York in 1840, where in 1849 she married Henry Wellington Greatorex, a musician.
 They had three children: two daughters, Elizabeth Eleanor and Kathleen Honora — both of whom would grow up to become artists — and a son, Thomas, who settled in Colorado.
 Mortally wounded during an altercation in Silverton, Thomas Greatorex died at Durango in 1880.

 Between 1854 and 1856, Greatorex studied art with the painters William Wallace Wotherspoon and James Hart and his brother William in New York, and by 1855 she had begun exhibiting sketches.
 However, it was only when Greatorex was widowed in 1858 that she was able to pursue art full-time.
 She subsequently supported herself and her children through help from her siblings, sales of her art, and by teaching for 15 years at a girls' school.

 In 1861–62, she studied with the painter Émile Lambinet outside Paris.
 In 1870, she traveled to Germany with her daughters and they studied at the Pinakothek in Munich.
 In 1872, Greatorex published The Homes of Oberammergau, an account of her three-month visit to the village and its passion-play, illustrated by twenty heliotype prints of pen and ink drawings.
 Dissatisfied with commercial reproductions of her work, she went to Paris to study engraving with Charles Henri Toussaint.
-Greatorex and her daughters purchased Les Ramparts, a residential compound in the town of Moret sur Loing et Orvanne.
+Greatorex and her daughters purchased Les Remparts, a residential compound in the town of Moret sur Loing et Orvanne.
 American sculptor George Grey Barnard rented a studio on the property.
 Greatorex and her daughters befriended Impressionist painter Alfred Sisley, whom they helped to support by furnishing their home with his works.
-Impoverished at the time of his death in 1899, Sisley was buried in the Greatorex family plot in he Cimetiere de Moret-sur-Loing.
+Impoverished at the time of his death in 1899, Sisley was buried in the Greatorex family plot in the Cimetiere de Moret-sur-Loing.